Volatility and Amcache: extracting the hive from memory images

 • In memory only: the appraiser wrote it to the in-memory hive but the change had not flushed to disk yet (and would have on a clean shutdown).
 Often the freshest signal you have.

-• On disk only: the entry was in the disk hive but the in-memory hive had it unloaded / aged out at capture time.
-Less interesting — disk is authoritative for these.
+• On disk only: the entry was in the disk hive but the in-memory hive had it unloaded or aged out at capture.
+Disk is authoritative.

-If the disk hive has been tampered with, the memory hive often preserves the original entries — making the memory-side workflow also useful as an anti-forensics countermeasure.
+If the disk hive has been tampered with, the memory copy often preserves the original entries.
+This makes the memory-side workflow also useful as an anti-forensics countermeasure.

 When this is the wrong workflow#